 - The contribution of each party to the education and training of the other party

-Jane can provide clarity and guidance as to the law and requirements regarding spousal support, so call 504-482-5292 today, or fill out our online contact form.
+Jane can provide clarity and guidance as to the law and requirements regarding spousal support, so call 504-482-5292 today, or e-mail.

 When preparing for marriage, the concept of a prenuptial agreement can be a delicate topic, at best, and the source of stress on the relationship, at worst.
 However, a prenuptial agreement can ultimately remove stress as it provides a clear and mutually agreed upon “road map” should the relationship falter.